What are Seasoned Tradelines?

 The total average history for this person is:

 2 years and 7 months is a “D” rating as far as average history goes, but this person has credit scores in the 700’s, so we see that you don’t need very old credit to have excellent scores.
-Credit age is just one of the buckets that contributes to the FICO score, but it is a big bucket as far as influence, and one of the easier buckets to influence with tradelines.
+Credit age is just one of the buckets that contributes to the FICO score.
+It is a big bucket as far as influence, and one of the easier buckets to influence with tradelines.